gogobook/my-asp-dot-net/ch6.md

 compiler starts fishing around to see what it can cast the Currency to in order to make it match up with one of the overloads of WriteLine .
-As it happens, one of the WriteLine overloads is designed to display uint s quickly and efficiently, and it takes a uint as a parameter—you have now supplied a cast that converts Currency implicitly to uint .
+As it happens, one of the WriteLine overloads is designed to display uint s quickly and efficiently, and it takes a uint as a parameter——you have now supplied a cast that converts Currency implicitly to uint .